By: Cordon J.

 However, if you want to write a rhyming poem, don’t put words just for the sake of rhyme.
 Always give preference to meaning over rhymes, as nothing is more off-putting than a misplaced word.

 Poetry is the golden opportunity to polish your creativity and writing skills.
-You can get the ultimate freedom in expressing your thoughts, imaginations, and perspectives through different angles, and yet most of the writers are afraid of writing it.
+You can get the ultimate freedom to express your thoughts, imaginations, and perspectives through different angles, yet most writers are afraid of writing it.

-Just use the ingredients that are mentioned above in the article and blow everyone's mind away with your breathtaking poetry.
+Just use the ingredients mentioned above in the blog and blow everyone’s mind away with your breathtaking poetry.

 Why not give it a shot today?

-If you are still stuck there's always a writing class to help you get started, or you can reach out to one of the brilliant writers at 5staressays and they can help you out!
+If you are still stuck, there’s always a writing class to help you get started.
+Or you can reach out to one of the brilliant essay writer online at 5StarEssays.com, and we can help you out!